 Your agent is supposed to be the expert in buying or selling a home and should have well-reasoned answers for everything.
 Even though your agent disagreeing with your listing price or offer can be frustrating, their job is to represent your best interests even if that means disagreeing with you.

-If your real estate agent in Los Angeles asks you what you think your home is worth and then turns right around and lists it for that exact price, ask them why they believe your home should be listed at that price.
+If your real estate agent in Riverside asks you what you think your home is worth and then turns right around and lists it for that exact price, ask them why they believe your home should be listed at that price.
 They should be able to produce some sort of research, including looking at similar homes in your area that have sold for the same price, to back up their decision.

 When they can’t produce any reason other than, “This is what you asked me to do,” it’s time to find a new agent.